Holiday Travel – Avoiding a Bah Humbug! Season

 Enforce State Travel Restrictions

-Maine has similar travel restrictions.
-Like New Hampshire, Maine requires a two-week self-quarantine period for individuals who travel to the state from outside of Maine.
+ME has similar travel restrictions.
+Like New Hampshire, ME requires a two-week self-quarantine period for individuals who travel to the state from outside of ME.
 The quarantine requirement does not apply to individuals traveling from Vermont or New Hampshire.
-Maine also permits individuals to forego the mandatory self-quarantine upon arrival if they obtain and receive a negative COVID-19 test within 72 hours prior to their arrival in Maine.
+ME also permits individuals to forego the mandatory self-quarantine upon arrival if they obtain and receive a negative COVID-19 test within 72 hours prior to their arrival in ME.

 Be Ready to Handle COVID-19 Exposure